Annie and the Queen

-Then she said: 'you could tell a bit about persons skills and smarts by the patterns in their iris' but she didn't fool me, I knew she was really looking into my soul for a witch.
+Then she said: 'you can tell a bit about a persons skills and smarts by the patterns in their iris' but she didn't fool me, I knew she was really looking into my soul for a witch.

 I said in my defense.
 'Fill a ship with cargo that can be moved around inside to offset the wind and it can go faster, especially when pointing high into the wind.
-So high in fact that we could go through certain straits without even tacking once and that would cut out time in half.
-Move the weight backwards and get the ship on it's flat side and then you can sometimes make the ship plane right across the top of the water instead of through it like your ships have to sail.
+So high in fact that we could go through certain straits without even tacking once and that would cut our time in half.
+Move the weight backwards and get the ship on it's side and you can sometimes make the ship plane right across the top of the water instead of through it like your ships.
 You can go almost twice as fast when that happens.
 If you simply have the fore end weighted so the fore end is deeper in the water than the stern by 1/4 foot, the boat will sail about one third slower.
 Since we doubled the pay to hire your best captains away from your navy...'

 Oh no, I had messed up again!
-I was realizing the fact that England's navy did not often carry cargo that could be shifted to change the weight distribution and messed in the confustion of trying to think of several things at once and told her that we stolen her best captains.
-Damn, we had spent so much time and efforrt to make it look like the captains always came to us of their own accord too.
+I was realizing the fact that England's navy did not often carry cargo that could be shifted to change the weight distribution and I got mixed up in the confusion of trying to think of several things at once and told her that we had stolen her best captains.
+Damn, we had spent so much time and effort to make it look like the captains always came to us of their own accord too.

 I did not dare add that I was the expert, the best in Europe at packing cargo.

-'Three ships and 'your husband' could have brought down England!'
+'With three ships you and 'your husband' could have brought down England!'
 She said yelled!
 This was while she was looking at a painting on the wall that recorded the very recent defeat of the Spanish Armada.
-It was a picture of the English ships attacking at Calais and the solvents I can still smell 400 years later so it must have been in 1588-9..
+It was a picture of the English ships attacking at Calais.
+The solvents from the paint I can still smell 400 years later so it must have been in 1588-9.